-- high resistance to external influences such as ozone, light and water
+- High resistance to external influences such as ozone, light and water

-- good resistance to acids and alkalis as well as high tensile strength
+- Good resistance to acids and alkalis as well as high tensile strength

 CR cellular rubber (chlorprene or neoprene):

-NBR Cellular rubber:
+NBR cellular rubber:

-- particularly resistant to oils and fuels
+- Particularly good resistance to oils and fuels

-- high abrasion resistance and very hard-wearing
+- High abrasion resistance and very durable

-NR Cellular rubber:
+NR cell rubber:

 - Similar to NBR, NR has a good compression set

 - Compared to the closed-cell types, these can be compressed with significantly less force